24 Apr How to Needle Felt – Beginners Tutorial

 Once you are happy with the thickness of your shape, remove it from the cookie cutter.
-Now it’s time to refine the form and clean up any stray wool fibers.
+Finally, it’s time to refine the form and clean up any stray wool fibers.
 Work evenly around the edges, needling and shaping where necessary until you have the heart shape you like.